We’ve rounded up the top 20 marketing metrics that can fuel your business, so you don’t have to. Get the scoop inside this guide—you’re welcome 🫶

 #3 Conversion rate

 This metric measures the percentage of clicks that result in a desired action, like a purchase or sign-up.
-It provides crucial insights into the effectiveness of your digital marketing campaigns by indicating how well your ads are driving meaningful interactions with your audience.
+For any marketer, it provides crucial data about the effectiveness of your digital marketing campaigns by indicating how well your ads are driving meaningful interactions with your audience and generating qualified leads.

 The formula goes like this: